WesleiCarraro/WesleiCarraro/README.md

 ## I'm WESLEI

-… Currently working as .NET Developer, with .netcore 3.1 version.
+… Currently living in Manchester, UK.

 ## About me